-If you have some extra money stashed away after over a year of lockdowns, you might be wondering if you should save it or invest it.
+You might wonder if it’s best to save or invest your money.
 There are pros and cons to both options and important differences between the two.

 We look at what you need to know about saving and investing, to help you decide which is right for you and your goals.

-When you save your money by putting it in a bank or building society account or a cash individual savings account (ISA), you get interest on the money you save, and in most cases you won’t pay tax on it.
+When you save your money you’re most likely putting it in a bank or building society account or a cash individual savings account (ISA).
+You get interest on the money you save and in most cases you won’t pay tax on it.
 Your money is also generally secure, and you’ll usually be able to access it instantly.

-The biggest drawback with saving is that your money could actually lose value over time as it may struggle to beat the impact of inflation, particularly with interest rates as low as they are at the moment.
+The biggest drawback with saving is that your money could actually lose value over time as it may struggle to beat the impact of inflation, particularly as inflation rates are currently the highest they’ve been in three decades.

 If the price of goods and services is rising, and the value of your savings doesn’t rise with it, you’ll effectively have less money than you started with in real terms.
 That’s why saving is typically best for shorter-term goals (anything you’ll want to use your money for within the next five years).